Brian D. Schmalzbach Partner

 Save current page as PDF

-Brian is a co-chair of the firm’s Appeals and Issues group.
+Brian is co-leader of the firm’s Business Litigation practice group and former co-leader of its Appeals and Issues group.
 He concentrates on appellate litigation, high-stakes dispositive motions, and class action strategy.

 He has drafted U.S. Supreme Court merits briefs and petitions for certiorari, as well as briefs and motions in federal and state appellate and trial courts on a wide range of issues including securities fraud and derivative litigation, corporate merger litigation, constitutional law, class actions, and patent litigation.
 Brian also serves as pro bono counsel to civil rights plaintiffs in state and federal courts of appeals.
 He is a member of the Law360 Appellate Editorial Board and a regular speaker on the U.S. Supreme Court and appellate litigation issues.